andrewcooke/pytyp/pytyp.rst

 Providing a semantics for these type specifications, particularly one related to existing features, is more complex.
 In particular, adding type annotations to ABCs faces significant problems.
-First, it is incomplete: attributes and generators do not support annotations, and scope issues complicate some common uses.
+First, it is incomplete: attributes and generators do not support annotations.
 Second, dependent types would be needed to handle ``dict``.
 Third, it is verbose, particularly when using the standard container classes, which must to be subclassed for every distinct use, but also because it ignores correlations between the types of different attributes.